-This month we have replaced the picture gallery with a short video showing the last two HMS Naiad’s; the Dido-class cruiser and the Leander-class frigate.
-The video is dedicated to all those who served aboard both commissions, and is particularly poignant this year, as we commemorate the anniversary of the sinking of Naiad in 1942..
+This month we have replaced the picture gallery with a short video showing the last two Naiad commissions; the Dido-class cruiser and the Leander-class frigate.
+The video is dedicated to all those who served aboard both commissions, and was particularly poignant last year, as we commemorated the anniversary of the sinking of HMS Naiad in 1942.

 Click here to find out more details about the history of the ship and her commission in the Royal Navy.